PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-10 03:57:59
+Last updated: 2024-04-10 03:59:05
-Random Quote: Remember.
-Once they find out who you are, you die. - Jang Deok-su
+Random Quote: When you're younger, everything feels so permanent.
+But as you get older, you begin to realize nothing is and everyone you love can drift away. - Rue Bennett